dreylago/logicmin/README.rst

 The advantages of FSM objects are

 	1. Names for the states
-	2. Decouple code assignment from table initialization.
+	2. Decouple state code assignment from table initialization.

 Other examples
 --------------